This easy mixed berry freezer jam recipe features the perfect combination of strawberries and blackberries and is a great way to enjoy summer berries!

 This easy mixed berry freezer jam recipe features the perfect combination of strawberries and blackberries and is a great way to enjoy summer berries!
 Don't forget the free printable gift tag when sharing this easy freezer jam with friends and family!

-- 1 cup crushed strawberries (stems & leaves removed first)
+- 1 cup crushed strawberries (about 2 cups whole; stems & leaves removed first)

 - 1 box Sure-Jell premium fruit pectin